AxionDrak/GameCube-Backup-Manager/README.md

 - Enable WiiTDB/Custom titles in the settings dialog.
 - Auto rename titles during drive/ISO file transfers.
 - Use on-the-fly titles for FAT32/ExFAT files/folders, without changing the internal titles.
+- Extract games from GCOS multiboot ISOs to any of the supported formats.
+- Save the original file layout to trimmed ISOs, allowing full size ISOs to be rebuilt at a later date with the same file layout as the original.
 - Direct drive to drive transfers.
 - Multiple folder layouts.
 Title [GameID], Title_[GameID], GameID_Title
 - Multilingual interface.